 One of the things that is so amazing about this finding is that for a long time, scientists thought that each individual was wired with certain "set-points" for happiness, depression, and so on.
 This study shows that the brain can rewire itself and alter its set points - simply by the self-healing power of thought.

-We've all read reports that stress can affect health and immunity; Dr. Weil has emphasized this repeatedly.
+We've all read reports that stress can affect health and immunity including the body's abilkity for self-healing; Dr. Weil has emphasized this repeatedly.
 An ulcer, for example, has direct correlation with emotional stress.
 An ulcer, simply defined, is the presence of certain bacteria in the stomach, plus stress.
 Other conditions have a noted relationship to stress, such as heart disease, lowered immunity, diabetes, and asthma.
 The acute stress that results from almost being hit by bus or thinking your house may have been broken into is not the kind of stress that has deleterious affect.
 This kind of stress mobilizes your emergency responses and capabilities.
 But, according to neuroendocrinologist Dr. Robert Sapolsky, Professor of Biological Sciences, Neurology and Neurological Sciences at Stanford University, chronic stress is a different story.
 There is evidence that it shrinks neurons on the hippocampus, a part of the brain involved in learning capacity, memory, and positive mood.
 The self-healing hippocampus has the ability to regenerate, if stress is discontinued.
-And meditation reduces stress, as shown in Dr. Davidson's research.
+And healing meditation reduces stress, as shown in Dr. Davidson's research.

 Medical research has shown that there are two main contributing factors to depression: a genetic predisposition, and environmental factors such as stress, loss, and trauma.
 The first factor, genetics, is not within our control.
 The second, however, is.
 We can't prevent loss and difficulty, but we can significantly alter our reactions to them.
 Zindel Segal, Chair in Psychotherapy in the Department of Psychiatry at the University of Toronto, a pioneer in Mindfulness Based Stress Reduction (MBSR) has shown that MBSR participants are 50% less likely than other patients to relapse once depression is alleviated through medications and other therapies.
 This is because meditation teaches us, thought by thought, to alter our responses to stress, thereby increasing serotonin production, a neurotransmitter that influences mood, sleep, and appetite.
 Anti-depressants such as Prozac and Paxil, so-called SSRIs (selective serotonin re-uptake inhibitors) are drugs that increase serotonin.